 Addiction and the Asian American Community

-Substance abuse and addiction is one mental health challenge that members of Asian American communities face.
+Substance use disorder and addiction is one mental health challenge that members of Asian American communities face.
 Here, too, stereotypes abound.

 People might think that Asian Americans are obedient, so they won’t use drugs.
 They might think that their bodies can’t handle alcohol, so they don’t drink.
 But members of this community do use alcohol and drugs and sometimes struggle with them.

 Biologically, some Asians and Asian Americans have trouble processing alcohol.
 When some members of these groups drink alcohol, they experience a condition known as an alcohol flushing response.

 Known by other names, such as alcohol flush reaction, Asian glow, the Glow, Asian flush, and Asian flush syndrome, alcohol flushing responses occur in people who have a less-active version of the enzyme that breaks down the alcohol byproduct acetaldehyde.
 Medically, this condition can cause:

 - Redness in the face